How to use this

 • Pairs share progress: "Here's what I got done, here's what I'm doing next."

-Champion notes.
+Advisor notes.
 Goal-setting before the sprint matters more than it sounds.
 Students who name their goal are more likely to finish it.
-Watch for scope creep — students adding features before the core works.
+Watch for scope creep, since students who keep adding features before the core works.
 Redirect: "Does the thing you promised in week 6 work yet?"
+Encourage students to spend time on their project between sessions, even just thirty minutes, since cohorts that engage at home consistently ship more confident work.

 Flexibility.
 If students need to collaborate or share screens and your environment restricts that, pairs can simply sit side by side and talk.
 No special tools required.